 Figure 2: Regolith profile of the Mt Keith Deposit (Brand PhD, refer to the PSS Hire Brochure 2020)

 Historically, the most effective and successful method in detecting NiS mineralisation in the Yilgarn Craton has been through gossan identification and soil geochemistry.
-As future exploration focuses on concealed regions, drilling has become more important in the discovery of these deposits, therefore, regolith geochemistry and mineralogy are likely to play an increasingly important role in identifying exploration targets and distinguishing NiS-bearing from barren ultramafic sequences.
+As future exploration focuses on concealed regions, drilling has become more important in the discovery of these deposits.
+Therefore, regolith geochemistry and mineralogy are likely to play an increasingly important role in identifying exploration targets and distinguishing NiS-bearing from barren ultramafic sequences.

 Thirteen rocks samples were selected to cover the extent of the regolith profile, including in-situ and residual regolith zones as well as the mineralised mesocumulates, above MKD5 (Fig. 2).
 These samples will be analysed using the Bruker M4 TORNADO operated by Portable Spectral Services.
 Each sample will be scanned at a high resolution (<40 um step size) to investigate the micro-morphology and geochemical signatures of the regolith profile.
 These datasets will be processed using AMICS mineralogy software to identify the mineralogy and mineral alteration occurring in the samples (Fig. 3).
 A custom nickel calibration will be created for the M4 TORNADO and applied to the datasets to quantify the chemical composition of the samples and investigate the chemical variability occurring on a micro- and macro-scale across the regolith profile.

 This project will demonstrate how the application of micro-XRF technology can provide a rapid and non-destructive technique to acquire qualitative and quantitative data at high spatial resolution (i.e. µm scale).
 To date this technology has yet to be utilised to its full potential in the exploration, mining, and metallurgical industries.
-The non-destructive nature of the instrument combined with minimal required sample preparation is a major advantage over other commonly utilised geochemical techniques and makes µXRF ideally suited for rapid and inexpensive studies.
+The non-destructive nature of the instrument combined with minimal required sample preparation is a major advantage over other commonly utilised geochemical characterisation techniques.
+This makes µXRF ideally suited for rapid and inexpensive studies.
 The geochemical processes occurring above concealed deposits has an impact on exploration efforts in the cover.
 The identification of a rapid and accessible technology that can assist with identifying these indicator mineralogical and geochemical processes is vital for ongoing exploration.

 The micro-scale chemical and mineralogical information gained from the micro-XRF will shed light on the transition of minerals and chemistry from fresh-rock through the regolith zones.
 The chemical and mineralogical trends identified at the micro-scale can then be extrapolated to provide new insights on the weathering and alteration signatures of concealed deposits when exploring undercover.